A combinatorial proof of a symmetry for a refinement of the Narayana numbers: Combinatorial proof of formulas for w n,k,m

 \subsection{Combinatorial proof of Theorem \ref{th:relationNandW}}

 Now, we focus our attention on finding a combinatorial proof of Theorem \ref{th:relationNandW}, which in turn will give a combinatorial proof of Theorem~\ref{th:main}.
-See Figure ~\ref{im:symmetry} for an example---using the plane tree interpretation of the numbers $w_{n,k,m}$---of the symmetry in Theorem~\ref{th:main} that we wish to prove.
+See Figure ~\ref{im:symmetry} for an example of the symmetry in Theorem~\ref{th:main} that we wish to prove.

-Our proof will mostly rely on two important lemmas.
-The first lemma gives a combinatorial interpretation for Narayana numbers in terms of cyclic compositions.
+Our proof will mostly rely on two key results.
+The first gives a combinatorial interpretation for Narayana numbers in terms of cyclic compositions.

 \begin{lemma} Let $k \geq 1$ and $m \geq 0$.
 Then the Narayana number $N_{k,m}$ is the number of cyclic compositions of $2k+1$ into $k$ parts such that exactly $m$ parts are at least 2. \end{lemma}

 \begin{proof} We will give a bijective map that takes a cyclic composition of $2k+1$ into $k$ parts, exactly $m$ of which are at least $2$, to a Dyck path of semilength $k$ with $m$ $UD$-factors, which are counted by the Narayana numbers $N_{k,m}$.